queilawithaQ/documentation/_general/projects/build_trigger.md

 ## Skipping builds on the same branch

-The auto-supercede feature allows you to automatically skip builds that are in the queue.
+The auto-supercede feature can automatically skip builds in the queue when a newer build on the same branch comes in.
 By running a build based upon the latest commit, you can streamline the builds and save time.
-You may want to skip a build that has a particular code change, for example, when you have corrected an error and do not want to run the build with that error.
+If a code change commit contains an error and a subsequent commit corrects that error, this feature can skip the build with the error and run the fixed, latest build.

 The auto-supercede feature adds a new state, _skipped_, to the build list.